Frequently Asked Questions

 Q: How are Ghost Fishing trips funded?

-We have collaborated with organisation such as Healthy Seas, World Animal Protection and The SeaLife Trust, all of whom have supported a significant proportion of our activities over the years through funding from their partners and this has relieved a lot of the financial burden on the team.
+We have collaborated with organisations such as Sussex Wildlife Trust, World Animal Protection and The SeaLife Trust, all of whom have supported a significant proportion of our activities over the years through funding from their partners and this has relieved a lot of the financial burden on the team.

 One thing we never get back is time; annual leave, days off work unpaid etc. Ghost Fishing UK divers dedicate much of their time to the cause.